kmagida110/second-lowest-silver/COMMENTS.md

 - Run `source venv/bin/activate` to activate the virtual environment
 - Install packages by running `pip3 install -r requirements.txt`

 ## Testing instructions

 Tests are written in `test_suite.py` and some refer to `data/test_plans.csv` which is included in the repository.

 Tests can be run by calling `pytest test_suite.py` in the base folder of the repository.

+## Running instructions

+### Logic assumptions

+- If two silver plans had the same costs as each other and the lowest cost in their rate area, I assumed that cost was considered the second lowest cost silver plan.